-Woodside High School opened its campus to current TIDE students on Sunday, providing information and resources about the campus and student life.
-This event followed the Board’s recent decision to close TIDE Academy and transfer current students to Woodside for the 2026-27 school year.
+Woodside High School opened its campus to current TIDE students on Saturday, providing information and resources about the campus and student life.
+This event followed the Board’s recent decision to close TIDE Academy and transfer current students to Woodside for the 2026-27 school year by default.
+On March 3, over 70 TIDE students will tour M-A.

 Woodside’s Leadership students and teachers welcomed families near the football field with refreshments and snacks next to a sign-in table.
 Students, accompanied by their families, toured the campus and engaged with Woodside’s students and teachers to learn about the school.